etn-ccis/blui-automation/README.md

 # Automation

-This repository contains a number of utilities to assist with the creation and publication of PX Blue packages.
+This repository contains a number of utilities to assist with the creation and publication of Brightlayer UI packages.

 #### Available Utilities